Server4001/nodejs-mysql-basebox/README.md

 * `vagrant up`
 * Make any changes you need to the box by changing the Ansible provisioner.
+* Update the version numbers in this README.
 * Before packaging up the box, ssh in, and run the following commands:
 ```bash
 sudo service rabbitmq-server stop